terser/terser/CONTRIBUTING.md

 Every new feature and API change should be accompanied by a README addition.

+## Enabling dev mode

+Normally when you require terser or use the CLI, you get a compiled version.
+When developing terser, you want to use the files you're actually editing to make those tests pass.
+So, add to your .bashrc: `TERSER_NO_BUNDLE=1`.

 ## Testing

 All features and bugs should have tests that verify the fix.
 You can run all